Mastering Restaurant Etiquette in Switzerland

 Using utensils properly Yes

-Elbows off the table Yes
+Elbows off the table while eating Yes

-Waiting for everyone to be served before eating Yes
+Waiting for others before eating Yes

 Saying “please” and “thank you” Yes